XKNX/xknx/docs/migration_ha_0116.md

 If you encounter issues with your current automations please set it to `False` again.
 We've analysed the current state and it appears that most of the people using it have it set to `True`.

-The binary sensor now has an additional `context_timeout` attribute which can be used in order to define the time period in which your clicks should be counted towards the current context (i.e. incrementing the counter variable that you can use in your automations).
+The binary sensor now has an additional `context_timeout` attribute which allows to define a time period in which your clicks should be counted towards the current context (i.e. incrementing the counter variable that you can use in your automations).